-The Principal will:
+The principal will:

 - Prepare an annual Plan on fundraising activities, using the appropriate fundraising form - Be responsible for authorizing, planning and implementing all fundraising activities carried out by the school community.
-A fundraising report will be prepared by the principal for each major fundraising activity benefitting the whole school community and will be approved by the Family of Schools Superintendent. - Give consideration to the frequency, type and number of fundraisers within an academic year. - Ensure resources generated through fundraising activities will be used within a two-year period unless designated for a specific project to be pre-approved by the Superintendent of Business and Financial Services
+A fundraising report will be prepared by the principal for each major fundraising activity benefitting the whole school community and will be approved by the Family of Schools' Superintendent. - Give consideration to the frequency, type and number of fundraisers within an academic year. - Create a plan to ensure non-discretionary surplus funds generated through fundraising activities are used within a two-year period unless designated for a specific project to be pre-approved by the Superintendent of Business and Financial Services.

-The Principal will ensure that the collection and distribution of funds will reflect the following principles:
+The principal will ensure that the collection and distribution of funds will reflect the following principles: